percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --decompress

-   Decompresses all files with the :file:`.qp` extension in a backup previously made with the :option:`xtrabackup --compress` option.
-The :option:`xtrabackup --parallel` option will allow multiple files to be decrypted simultaneously.
+   Decompresses all files with the :file:`.qp` extension in a backup previously made with the :option:`--compress` option.
+The :option:`--parallel` option will allow multiple files to be decrypted simultaneously.
 In order to decompress, the qpress utility MUST be installed and accessible within the path. |Percona XtraBackup| doesn't automatically remove the compressed files.
-In order to clean up the backup directory users should use :option:`xtrabackup --remove-original` option.
+In order to clean up the backup directory users should use :option:`--remove-original` option.

 .. option:: --decrypt=ENCRYPTION-ALGORITHM

-   Decrypts all files with the :file:`.xbcrypt` extension in a backup previously made with :option:`xtrabackup --encrypt` option.
-The :option:`xtrabackup --parallel` option will allow multiple files to be decrypted simultaneously. |Percona XtraBackup| doesn't automatically remove the encrypted files.
-In order to clean up the backup directory users should use :option:`xtrabackup --remove-original` option.
+   Decrypts all files with the :file:`.xbcrypt` extension in a backup previously made with :option:`--encrypt` option.
+The :option:`--parallel` option will allow multiple files to be decrypted simultaneously. |Percona XtraBackup| doesn't automatically remove the encrypted files.
+In order to clean up the backup directory users should use :option:`--remove-original` option.

 .. option:: --defaults-extra-file=[MY.CNF]